The Best USA Road Trip Planner for boomer travelers

 - Park your vehicle so that it’s visible from your room.
 Theft happens.

 - If you’re staying in a bed and breakfast or inn, especially over a weekend, inquire if the property will be hosting a wedding.
 That’s a no-no for us.

 - Take it slow.
 Two or three nights at each destination is definitely more fun than changing hotels rooms each night.

 Staying healthy and safe on a road trip

 With all the sitting that a road trip requires, you’ll want to read our tips for staying healthy on the road.
 Wearing a fitness tracker is another good idea.
 It might inspire you to walk around the gas station parking lot before continuing your journey.

 Being prepared is the best way to stay safe on the road.
 If you’re roadtripping on a cold weather trip, reading Alan’s tips for making a do it yourself winter driving kit is a must.

 Choosing a road trip itinerary

 Need itinerary ideas?
-Check Boomer Road Trips for the road trip articles that we’ve published—from our experiences and those of guest writers.
-You’ll find inspiration for US road trips, covering the Florida Keys, Alaska Highway, California, New Mexico, Georgia’s Golden Isles and more.
+Check US Road Trips for the articles that we’ve published—from our experiences and those of guest writers.
+You’ll find itinerary inspiration covering the Florida Keys, Alaska Highway, California, New Mexico, Georgia’s Golden Isles and more.

 But who says a road trip has to be a long, drawn-out journey?
 Sometimes you just want to go on a quick, beautiful drive.
 You’ll find those in our favorite scenic drives.